BEST NEW YEAR RESOLUTIONS OR NEW YEAR TASKS

 If you are 150 pounds overweight, keep each weekly task to 0.5 pounds per week.
 Please consult your physician and have them guide you to the right weekly weight loss target for you and your situation.

-The important message to remember from this article is that if you make what you want a “Task” and not a “Resolution,” you are much more likely to see it accomplished.
+The important message to remember from this article is that if you make what you want a “task” and not a “resolution,” you are much more likely to see it accomplished.

-2019: My Tasks for the New Year!
+My Tasks for the New Year!

-- Write and Publish 1 new book by the end of each month Continue my weight loss of 0.3 pounds per week and get to my goal of 172 pounds by December 31 (Current Record: Day 1 = 231.7 | Day 204 = 194.5)
+- Write and publish one new book by the end of each month.
+Continue my weight loss of 0.3 pounds per week and get to my goal of 172 pounds by December 31 (Current Record: Day 1 = 231.7 | Day 204 = 194.5)

 Conclusion – Resolutions or Tasks?